Samuel Isaac

-Samuel Isaac (1812 – 22 November 1886) was a merchant and a projector of the Mersey Railway Tunnel.
+Samuel Isaac (1812 – 22 November 1886) was a merchant and a promoter of the Mersey Railway Tunnel.

 Early life

 Isaac, son of Lewis Isaac of Poole, Dorsetshire, by Catherine, daughter of N. Solomon of Margate, was born at Chatham, Kent in 1815.
-Coming to London as a young man, he established a large business as an army contractor in Jermyn Street, trading as Isaac, Campbell, & Company.
+Coming to London as a young man, he established a large business as an army contractor in Jermyn Street, trading as S. Isaac, Campbell & Company.
 His brother, Saul Isaac, J. P., afterwards member for Nottingham 1874–80, was associated with him in partnership.

 Confederate war

 The firm during the Confederate war in America were the largest European supporters of the southern states.
 Their ships, outward bound with military stores and freighted home with cotton, were the most enterprising of blockade-runners between 1861 and 1865.
 Isaac's eldest son Henry, who died at Nassau, West Indies, during the war, had much to do with this branch of the business.
 Having raised a regiment of volunteers from among the workmen of his own factory at Northampton, Isaac was rewarded with the military rank of major.
 He and his firm were large holders of Confederate funds, and were consequently ruined on the conclusion of the American war in 1865.